perseas/Pyrseas/docs/index.rst

   and other objects (metadata), suitable for storing in a version control repository

-- Generates SQL statements to modify a database so that it willl match an input YAML/JSON specification
+- Generates SQL statements to modify a database so that it will match an input YAML/JSON specification

 - Generates an augmented YAML description of a PostgreSQL database